 “Okupe said the money was for special services and when asked to elaborate what he meant by ‘special services’, Okupe said part of the money was used to sponsor ‘Insight’, a programme on NTA”.
 In the course of investigation, Okupe submitted a budget proposal by NTA to EFCC.

 However, the witness said when a letter was written to the TV station to confirm the authenticity of the document that emanated from the station, “NTA agreed that the document emanated from them”.
-Adding, “We also got a follow up letter from the NTA that the programme,
+Adding, “We also got a follow up letter from the NTA that the programme, ‘Insight’, was later aired free-of-charge as directed by the then Director General of NTA who accepted the programme as part of the station’s Corporate Social Responsibility (CSR).

 The witness further informed the court that Okupe claimed that part of the money collected from ONSA was used to pay workers, but when asked to show proof of payment he only brought a list of names on written piece of paper and also a typed paper.